natedawg92/CatalogImagesClean/readme.md

 Options:
-  -u, --unused          Info on unused product images -m, --missing         Info on missing product images -h, --help            Display this help message
+  -u, --unused          Info on unused product images -m, --missing         Info on missing product images -t, --duplicate       Info on duplicate product images -d, --database        Info on Product images in the Database -p, --physical        Info on Product images in the filesystem -h, --help            Display this help message
   -q, --quiet           Do not output any message
   -V, --version         Display this application version